opendistro-for-elasticsearch/opendistro-build/kibana/README.md

 ### Requirements

-A full build and test requires (assume you are on ubuntu 18.04):
+A full build and test requires (assume you are on Ubuntu 18.04):

 - Docker
 ```